 In the ten years since being promoted to its Artistic Director, Jason has directed 17 concerts and choreographed 27 pieces for the University of Iowa Youth Ballet and Community Dance School.
 There, in addition to teaching upper-level ballet for teens and beginning ballet for adults, he mentors new UIYB teachers.

 Just as importantly, Jason seeks out opportunities to connect with mentors of his own.
 Since shifting his focus from performing to teaching, he has sought out the teachers of his teachers.
 Each of the last three years Jason has studied with Finis Jhung in New York, exploring the moving body's dynamic mechanics in his teachers workshops.
 Philip Beamish was another mentor, whose technique Jason studied during graduate school, and with whom Jason trained in floor barre and ballet techniques at the Northwest Dance Intensive teachers workshops.
 Jason has also studied curriculum and teaching methods under Marcia Dale Weary and Darla Hoover at the Central Pennsylvania Youth Ballet teachers workshop, and completed the 40-hour pedagogy seminar on the Vaganova syllabus with John White, former Soloist and Ballet Master of Ballet Nacional de Cuba.

-Jason has supervised over 100 student choreography projects at UNI for presentation both locally and at academic conferences.
-To date, he has directed seven fully-produced concerts, co-directed five collaborative concerts, and three informal children’s concerts in Cedar Falls.
+Jason supervised over 100 student choreography projects at UNI for presentation both locally and at academic conferences.
+In Cedar Falls he directed seven fully-produced concerts and co-directed five concerts.
+As the Director of UNI Young People's Dance Theatre from 2011 to 2014 he led three informal children’s concerts.
 In addition to venues throughout Iowa, Jason has presented his choreography in regional festivals in Minnesota and Utah.
-From 2011 to 2014 he also directed UNI Young People’s Dance Theatre.

 For more information, visit jasonschadt.com.